 - The sale process aims to close the sale and eventually get a signed contract or agreement.
 In contrast, marketing is about reaching and persuading the customer to meet the prospects.

 - People-centric activities drive sale process methods, whereas marketing involves media-centric activities since the one-to-many relationship needs to satisfy fully.

 - For sale, a product is created first and then sold to the customer, whereas, with marketing, the customer’s requirement is gathered first.
 Accordingly, the product is sold to the customer or entices the customer toward the desired product.

 Below is the topmost comparisons between Sales vs Marketing

 |Definition||Transfer of ownership of the product from one person to other||The act of analyzing the need of the customer and understanding the market|

 |Basis||People-driven activity||Media driven activity|

-|Focus||Any sale would focus on the company or person needs||Marketing focus on the need of the market, eventually driven by customer|
+|Focus||Any sale would focus on the company or person’s needs||Marketing focus on the need of the market, eventually driven by customer|

-|Strategy||The product can be forced on to a customer i.e. push strategy||The customer is lured toward the product with marketing tactics i.e. pull strategy|
+|Strategy||The product can be forced onto a customer, i.e. push strategy||The customer is tempted toward the product with marketing tactics, i.e. pull strategy|

 |Relation||Sales are the one-to-one relationship based||Marketing is driven by a one-to-many relationship|